 We know that together we can do much more than alone.
 Sugarsnap partners with local businesses and nonprofits to help accomplish our mission.

 Way back in 2002, I (Abbey Duke) decided to pursue my dream.
 Up to that point, I'd had an indirect career path working as a journalist, a field biologist and a marketer... all the while dreaming about my own business.
-So, I quit my job in marketing to enter "Abbey Duke University."
+So, I quit my job in marketing at Gardener's Supply Company to enter "Abbey Duke University."
 At ADU, I followed a personalized graduate program whose end goal was to start a business that involved growing produce and selling its end product.
 I worked for Will and Judy Stevens at Golden Russet Farm in Shoreham; I attended business workshops; I spent a winter in Costa Rica working on an agroecology project.
-During the summer of 2003, while I was going through the process of renting land in the Intervale and creating a business plan, I got a call from Will Raap from Gardener's.
+During the summer of 2003, while I was going through the process of renting land in the Intervale and creating a business plan, I got a call from Will Raap from Gardener's Supply.
 There was a little building at the top of the hill (before coming down to the Intervale) that is for rent, was I interested?

 The little building had been a fried chicken wing place and, shall we say, had not been properly cared for.
 All I saw was the potential.
 In July, 2003 I signed the lease papers and then I started looking for help.
 I found that help in two chefs: Kirk and Katie Fiore.
 Together, we created the business concept of Sugarsnap, renovated the building and got it ready to open.
 It was a truly bootstrapped labor of love.
 We even rented a jackhammer to make space for new plumbing.